Faulty Machinery Claims And Personal Injury

 - Any repairs to the machines should be performed by a professional in that area.

 If your employer has failed to provide these health and safety provisions and you have been injured as a result, you could be able to claim compensation.
-Contact Jefferies Solicitors today to find out how much compensation you might be owed.

 There is normally a three-year time limit for claiming compensation.
 This time limit begins on the date when you were initially injured.
 Therefore, you should contact a personal injury solicitor as soon as you feel ready in order to claim.